 You can build your own bookcase from scratch if you have the time, tools and inclination.
 Or, if cost isn’t an issue, you can hire a cabinetmaker to custom-build one.
-However, the best option for most homeowners is to purchase a ready-to-assemble (RTA) bookcase.
+However, the best storage solutions option for most homeowners is to purchase a ready-to-assemble (RTA) bookcase.
 This also happens to be the quickest, easiest and typically the least expensive option.

 RTA bookcases come in kits for fast, no-fuss assembly—even novice DIYers can put one together in less than an hour.
 All the bookcase parts come pre-finished and cut to size.
 The kit also includes all the necessary hardware for fastening the parts together.
 A cordless drill will make the assembly easier and faster, but you can use common hand tools as well.

 While most RTA bookcases are made of wood, some models add in some metal for a more contemporary or industrial design.
 Some of these storage solutions come with shelves that you permanently fasten in place.
 That design isn’t as flexible for the indecisive, but fixed-shelf bookcases are generally more structurally stable than those with adjustable shelves.